niklauslee/staruml-docs/docs/source/basic-concepts.rst

 Model vs. Diagram
 =================

-Many users are confusing the difference between *diagramming or drawing* tool such as Microsoft Visio and *modeling* tools such StarUML or Rational Software Architect.
+Many users are confusing the difference between *diagramming or drawing* tools such as Microsoft Visio and *modeling* tools such StarUML or Rational Software Architect.
 First you need to understand a diagram is not a model.

 *Model* or *software model* is a description of any aspect of a software system such as structure, behavior, requirement, and so on.
-Software model can be represented in textual, mathmatical or visual. *Model element* is building block constitutes a software model.
+A software model can be represented in textual, mathmatical or visual form.
+A *Model element* is a building block of a software model.

-*Diagram* is a visual geometric symbolic representation of a software model.
+A *Diagram* is a visual geometric symbolic representation of a software model.
 A software model can be represented in one or more diagrams with different aspects.
-For example, a diagram can focus on class hierarchical structure but another diagram can focus on interaction between objects.
-Diagram consists of *view elements*, which is a visual representation of a *model element*.
+For example, a diagram can focus on class hierarchical structure while another diagram can focus on interaction between objects.
+Diagrams consists of *view elements*, which are visual representations of a *model element*.

-A *model element* typically may have multiple corresponding *view elements*.
-Model element have its own data such as *name*, *stereotype*, *type*, etc. View element just renders the corresponding model element in a diagram.
-View elements may exists multiple times in a diagram or different diagrams.
-If *name* of a model element changed, all corresponding view elements are reflects the changes in diagrams.
+A *model element* typically has multiple corresponding *view elements*.
+A model element has its own data such as *name*, *stereotype*, *type*, etc. A view element just renders the corresponding model element in a diagram.
+View elements may exists multiple times in a diagram or in different diagrams.
+If the *name* of a model element changed, all corresponding view elements reflect the changes in their diagrams.

 .. _concept-fragment: